AndyVegas/phase-0/week-1/my-website-1-reflection.md

 ### Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 7. https://help.github.com is very helpful to me.
+The little messages that pop up in Terminal are helpful as well (git push --help).
 Too many other sites to list!